What is a PHP Framework?

 PHP frameworks streamline the the development of web applications written in PHP by providing a basic structure for which to build the web applications.
 In other words, PHP frameworks help to promote rapid application development (RAD), which saves you time, helps build more stable applications, and reduces the amount of repetitive coding for developers.
 Frameworks can also help beginners to build more stable apps by ensuring proper database interaction and coding on the presentation layer.
 This allows you to spend more time creating the actual web application, instead of spending time writing repetitive code.

-The general idea behind the workings of a PHP framework is referred to as Model View Controller (MVC).
+Model View Controller (MVC).
 MVC is an architectural pattern in programming that isolates business logic from the UI, allowing one to be modified separately from the other (also known as separation of concerns).
 With MVC, Model refers to data, View refers to the presentation layer, and Controller to the application or business logic.
 Basically, MVC breaks up the development process of an application, so you can work on individual elements while others are unaffected.
 Essentially, this makes coding in PHP faster and less complicated.

 Why Should we use a PHP Framework?